Journals@KU, an initiative of the KU Libraries, supports the KU community in the publication of scholarly journals online.

 A Journal of Occasional Fossil Insect Research at the University of Kansas

-The Journal is best viewed in FireFox or Chrome.
+The Journal is best viewed in FireFox or Chrome, and is indexed in Google Scholar.

 American Studies is a quarterly interdisciplinary journal sponsored by the Mid-America American Studies Association, the University of Kansas College of Liberal Arts and Sciences, the Department of American Studies, and KU Libraries.
 American Studies (AMSJ) first appeared in 1959, and has 1,000 current subscribers.
 In 2005 it merged with American Studies International (ASI), and welcomes submissions with an international perspective.
 ASI, a journal for American Studies scholars outside the U.S., was published by the American Studies Department at George Washington University for over forty years.
 Beginning with Vol. 45 (2004), ASI ceased publication as an independent journal, and merged with AMSJ, with the agreement that AMSJ would devote at least one issue a year (or the equivalent) to transnational American Studies scholarship, international American Studies authors, and would maintain a significant showing of scholars outside the U.S. on its editorial board.
 The “On Teaching” forum, now on the AMSJ blog, originated as an ASI feature.